Contact Us for a Free Consultation (213) 542-0979

 For most crimes, a person is entitled to a bail even if the person is charged with murder or manslaughter.
 If it is a murder charge, typically it is a million dollar bail.
 If it is an attempted murder charge, it is usually a $500,000 bail.
 If there are any other enhancements that imply then that could cause the bail to be higher.

-Most cases there is bail, but I can think of some examples where a person wouldn't get bail.
-If a person is on felony probation for a serious charge and is charged with murder or attempted murder then the probation court could put a no-bail hold and the person would not be able to get out of jail.
+In most cases, bail is required, but I can think of some examples where a person wouldn't get bail.
+If a person is on felony probation for a serious charge and is charged with murder or attempted murder, the probation court could put a no-bail hold on the person, and the person would not be able to get out of jail.

-Depending on the circumstances of what happened, the prosecutors can argue for what is called the Bail Deviation and go outside of what the standard bail would be and try and get the bail up as high as possible.
+Depending on the circumstances of what happened, the prosecutors can argue for what is called a Bail Deviation, which goes outside of what the standard bail would be and tries to raise the bail as high as possible.

 Menu